Prabowo’s ‘fat’ and accommodating cabinet

 ,

-Corruption in Indonesia is widely acknowledged as a complex issue and considered to be deeply entrenched in Indonesian culture.
-However, this perspective overlooks the generally accepted notion among historians that corruption in Indonesia and other post-colonial nations is, at least partially, rooted in colonialism and the abuses of power and wealth during the colonial era.
+Corruption in Indonesia is widely acknowledged to be a complex issue and deeply entrenched in Indonesian culture.
+However, this overlooks the generally accepted notion among historians that corruption in Indonesia and other post-colonial nations is, at least partially, rooted in colonialism and the abuses of power and wealth during that period.

 From barracks to Monas: TNI’s grandiose return to political centre stage